JuliaDiff/ForwardDiff.jl/doc/source/typed_fad.rst

 Type-Based FAD
 ================================================================================

-In general, type-based FAD is invoked by setting the keyword argument *fadtype* to *:typed* in the relevant API functions of the package.
+Type-based FAD is invoked by setting the keyword argument *fadtype* to *:typed* in the relevant API functions of the package.
+The function *f* to be differentiated has the same signature *f(x::Vector)* across all type-based FAD methods.

 First-Order Derivatives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~